elchericito/redfast-docs/docs/USER MANUAL/redfast-sdk/roku-sdk.md

 ## Trigger Popup via Screen Name

 Allow the Redfast SDK to display a popup on the specified screen.
+If the prompt also requires a button click, the trigger will not occur until the associated `onButtonClicked` function is called.

 Add the following line in the screen init function:

 ```
 sub init()